It Ends with Us by: Colleen Hoover

 by: Mary Kubica

-A suspenseful and twisty novel... the ending was definitely the cherry on the top, and goes to show that you can never judge a book by it's cover.
-Also that this novel really showed the relationships of parents and their kin.
+Intriguing with a plot twist.
+The ending was definitely the cherry on top, and goes to show that you can never really judge a book by it's cover.
 You don't really know a family until disaster hits and you don't always know a person like you thought.
 Veronica

 A Man Called Oveby Fredrik BackmanI don't know how to describe this book featuring a fisty curmudgeon called Ove without using the word charming.
 I certainly didn't set out thinking that this person, so ridgid and set in his state of grumpy old-man-ness, would resonate with me like it did.
 Watching this thorny guy thaw throughout the book (entirely without his intent or permission) was sweet and perfect.
 I So recommend this debut novel by Swedish author Backman, and look forward to his next book "My Grandmother Asked Me To Tell You She's Sorry".
 Christine